MHuzaifaRauf/job-listing-marketplace/README.md

    - Run `npm run dev` to start the React application.
 The server will start on `localhost:3000`.

 2. **Start the JSON Server**
+   - Run `npm i -D json-server`, to install the JSON server as a dev dependancy.
    - Run `npm run server` to start the JSON Server.
 The mock backend server will start on `localhost:8000`.

 #### Project Structure